 There are several ways to wash crocs shoes, depending on how dirty they are and what materials you have on hand.
-Here are some of the best ways I found to clean white crocs like new:
+Here are some of the best ways I found to clean your crocs good as new:

 Soap and Water

-Next, use a drop of Dawn or other dish soap on a wet toothbrush or deep cleaning brush and scrub all surfaces of the sandal including the top, inner top, insole, strap, sides and bottom of the sole.
+Next, use a drop of Dawn or other mild soap on a wet toothbrush or deep cleaning brush and scrub all surfaces of the sandal including the top, inner top, insole, strap, sides and bottom of the sole.
 Wet the toothbrush and add another drop of dish soap as necessary to continue scrubbing the entire shoe.
-Rinse with clean, cool water and let them air dry.
+Rinse off the soapy water with clean, cool water and let them air dry.

 Many times, this is all you have to do to clean your white crocs.
 If this simple process doesn’t remove all the dirt and stains (it didn’t with mine because I let them get too dirty), move on to one of the following methods for how to clean crocs, depending on what kind of stain you are dealing with and what you have on hand.

 RELATED POST: 42 Dawn Dish Soap Uses You Never Thought Of

 If you have washed your white crocs, but some stains remain, there are a few things you can try to remove stubborn stains from crocs: